Apollounknowndev/worldgen-docs/docs/docs/dimensions/multi-noise/latest.md

    }
 ]
 </pre>
-Here, the Plains biome will generate if `humidity` is between -1 and 0 and the Forst biome will generate if `humidity` is between 0 and 1.
+Here, the Plains biome will generate if `humidity` is between -1 and 0 and the Forest biome will generate if `humidity` is between 0 and 1.
 Since all other parameters are set to 0, they do not matter.

 The `humidity` value normally fluctuates between -1 and 1, but what if it goes outside the range?
 If no biomes in the biome source match the parameters, the game will choose the closest parameters.
 For example, if `humidity` was -1.1, the Plains biome would be chosen as it has parameters closer to the -1.1 humidity than the Forest biome.